 3. Buyer Incentives

-Although many buyers neglect to do so, you should also look for buyer incentives when buying land in Kauai.
+Although many buyers neglect to do so, you should also look for buyer incentives when buying land in Sarasota.
 Taking advantage of these incentives can get you a better deal in the form of a reduced price or tax breaks, along with other perks.

 “In some situations, especially after a natural disaster, the local government may offer incentives in the form of tax breaks or easy planning approval to rebuild where homes have been destroyed.
 Cities in California where wildfires have occurred and coastal towns on the East Coast that experience hurricane devastation often wants to make sure that badly damaged houses are removed and new structures are built in their place.”